← Back

 This means when the seismic waves are about 100km out, they begin to be overtaken by the waves of posts ABOUT them.

-People outside this radius may get woord of the quake via Twitter, IRC, or SMS BEFORE the shaking hits.
+People outside this radius may get word of the quake via Twitter, IRC, or SMS before the shaking hits.

-[[A man and woman are standing, holding cell phones.
-The woman is looking at hers.]]
+[Megan and Cueball are standing, holding cell phones.
+Megan is looking at hers.]

 Sadly, a Twitterer’s first instinct is not to find shelter.

-Man and Woman (on phones): RT @RobM163 Huge earthquake here!
+Megan and Cueball (on phones): RT @RobM163 Huge earthquake here!